cmake-basis/BASIS/data/template/README.txt

   Source Package
   --------------

+  - BasisProject.cmake   Meta-data used by BASIS to configure the project.
   - CMakeLists.txt       Root CMake configuration file.
   - config/              Package configuration files.
   - data/                Auxiliary data required by the executables (optional).
   - doc/                 Software documentation such as the user manual.
   - example/             Example input files.
   - include/             Public header files of libraries.
+  - modules/             Additional software modules.
   - src/                 Source code files.
   - test/                Implementation of software tests and corresponding data.

   - AUTHORS.txt          A list of the people who contributed to this software.
   - COPYING.txt          The copyright and license notices.
   - INSTALL.txt          Build and installation instructions.
   - README.txt           This readme file.

   Binary Package